Living street: Current street infrastructure in the US

 Urban Design Professor Donald Appleyard's Street Livability Study in the 1970s suggested streets in the United States were often noisy, polluted, and dangerous, and residents and cities both do not feel in control of creating clean and safe street environments.
-Livable streets aim to create cleaner and safer environments by "greening" streets and creating spaces where cars are guests to pedestrians and cyclists.
+Livable streets aim to create cleaner and safer environments by creating spaces where cars are guests to pedestrians and cyclists, and by greening streets: implementing plants and greenery within the context of urban design to facilitate a more hospitable environment.
 Greening consists of improving the natural and built environment through reviving and developing community parks, gardens, and street trees.
-Establishing living streets is one way that communities can grow their urban infrastructure, further developing these urban strategies can ensure that the environmental assets deliver their full potential.
-This concept prioritizes the environment and the community over accessibility and movement of traffic.
+Establishing living streets is one way that communities can grow their urban infrastructure; further developing these urban strategies can ensure that the environmental assets deliver their full potential.
+This concept prioritizes the city environment, pedestrians, and community accessibility, as opposed to prioritizing movement of vehicular traffic and vehicular accessibility over other considerations.
 The Dutch woonerf is an example of this concept: it eliminates exclusive spaces for pedestrians and vehicular traffic, instead encouraging the whole street to be accessible to pedestrians and providing traffic calming measures for vehicles.
-The living environment dominates the built environment on the street, residents replaces their brick streets and integrated more greening to produce a winding serpentine path.
-In their paper Reclaiming the Residential Street as a Play Place, Trantle and Doyle argue that woonerfs increase traffic safety and children are more likely to play near or in the street.
+The living environment predominates the built environment on the street; the brick streets and integrated greenery produces a nonlinear path.
+In their paper Reclaiming the Residential Street as a Play Place, Trantle and Doyle suggest that woonerfs increase traffic safety and children are more likely to play near or in the street.
 The woonerf street give equal opportunity for pedestrians, bicyclists, and vehicles but pedestrians have a priority over the vehicles.
 This urban living street has demonstrated that it is successful in the Netherlands.'